ascend-io/ascend-community/ottos_expeditions/README.md

 We'll be learning about the following concepts:
   1. How to create and write the code of a new Read Component
   2. How to create and write the code of a new SQL transform
-  3. How to create and make your own fully functioning Ascend Flow!
+  3. How to build and run your own fully functioning Ascend Flow!

 - **Data Sources**:
   - `data/expeditions.csv`